kchonka/kchonka/content/authors/admin/_index.md

 #email: ""
 ---

-Kateryna Chonka is a former software engineer with a strong background in backend development.
-With over three years of experience in software engineering, she is well-versed in microservice architecture, cloud infrastructure, and documentation-as-code practices.
-She has worked across various industries including medical tech, startups, and education tech.
-Recently, she transitioned to technical writing to pursue her interests in creating clear and engaging software documentation.
-She is certified by Technical Writer HQ and holds a BA in Computer Science from CUNY Hunter College.
+I'm a former software engineer with 3+ years of experience in backend development.
+My experience spans diverse sectors such as startup ventures, medical technology, and education technology.
+Throughout my career, I've dedicated myself to advancing technology that positively transforms lives.

+During my time as a software developer, I've always enjoyed breaking down complex concepts and translating them into accessible information.
+Now, I am looking to pursue this passion full-time as a technical writer.

+My recent certification from Technical Writer HQ, combined with my BA in Computer Science from CUNY Hunter College and over three years of experience as a developer provides me with a strong foundation to excel in technical writing.
+These experiences have equipped me with the technical expertise and communication skills necessary to produce clear, effective, and engaging content.

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/Kateryna_Chonka_Resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.